Prem-CyberSec/GIT_Tutorial/Contributions.md

    cd ~/path/to/Deakin-Detonator-Toolkit

 2. **Set Up the Development Environment**:
-Follow the instructions in the [README](https://github.com/Hardhat-Enterprises/Deakin-Detonator-Toolkit/blob/main/README.md#-setup) to set up your environment and run the application locally.
+Follow the instructions in the **[README](https://github.com/Hardhat-Enterprises/Deakin-Detonator-Toolkit/blob/main/README.md#-setup)** to set up your environment and run the application locally.

 ## ✍️How to Contribute

 We welcome various types of contributions, including:
 - **Bug Fixes**: Identify and fix bugs in the codebase.
 - **New Features**: Propose and implement new features or enhancements.
-- **Documentation Improvements**: Help improve project documentation and Architectural Decision Record.
+- **Documentation Improvements**: Help improve project documentation and architectural decision record.
 - **Testing**: Perform testing on the appilcation to ensure code reliability and stability.

 ## ⚠️Coding Standards